alethic/nxkit/README.md

 NXKit.XForms.Layout
 ----------

-NXKit.XForms.Layout contains a basic layout module supporting pages and sections.
+NXKit.XForms.Layout contains a basic layout module supporting sections, tables, and a number of text formatting elements.
+Can serve as a semantic-only approach to building a form without getting involed with HTML.

 NXKit.View.Server